-New paper published about collaborative work between the Khobta and the Carell lab
+New paper published from the collaborative work between the Khobta lab and the Carell lab

 This collaboration between the Khobta and Carell lab examined the functions of the epigenetic marks 5-formylcytosine (5-fC) and 5-carboxycytosine (5-caC).
 By using synthetic analogs of the afore-mentioned epigenetic marks, which are naturally present in DNA, the authors revealed that 5-caC may act as repressory mark to prevent premature activation of promotors undergoing the final stages of DNA demethylation.
 Read the full paper here.